mzmine/mzmine_documentation/docs/wizard.md

 #### Scan-to-scan m/z tolerance
 Relative and absolute m/z tolerance.
 Always applies the maximum tolerance based on the m/z this means that smaller and higher values are stronger affected by the absolute and relative tolerance, respectively.
-Used to find the same signal in different scans when connecting chromatigrams.
+Used to find the same signal in different scans when connecting chromatograms.
 Reflects on the mass accuracy between scans in the same raw data file.

 #### Feature-to-feature m/z tolerance
 Relative and absolute m/z tolerance.
 Always applies the maximum tolerance based on the m/z this means that smaller and higher values are stronger affected by the absolute and relative tolerance, respectively.